-On the days when step aerobics wasn't offered, I would run on the treadmill.
+On the days when step aerobics wasn't offered, I ran on the treadmill.
 My first treadmill run was in 2001, and I ran for one mile.
 It took me nearly 11 minutes and I felt extremely winded by the end of it.
-But I stuck with it and every time I went to the gym, I would increase my distance or my speed.
+But I stuck with it and every time I went to the gym, I increased either my distance or my speed.
 It wasn't long before I was running 3 miles, 4 miles, and then 5 miles.
 Once I got up to 5 miles, my standard run would be about 5 miles at a pace of around 8:20.
 My step aerobics teacher left, so the treadmill became my primary source of cardio.
 I was your typical gym rat, and I would also spend about 30-45 minutes doing strength training exercises.

 |Brief Modeling Stint, 2002|